FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Bulge]()----Deforms the points in the first input using one or more magnets from the second input.

+[Cache]()----Records and caches its input geometry for faster playback.

 [Circle]()----Creates open or closed arcs, circles and ellipses.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.